 Keywords

-Satellite, wastewater, sea surface temperature, chlorophyll-a, ocean color, coastal ocean, algal blooms, in situ data, matlab
+Sea surface temperature, chlorophyll-a, ocean color, coastal ocean, algal blooms, matlab

 II.
 Introduction

-The coastal waters of Southern California are of great ecological and economical importance because the waters are home to many marine species and serve as a valuable resource to humans in terms of sport and commercial fishing, recreation, and tourism.
-Pollution management of offshore effluent is necessary to maintain water quality and relies heavily on dispersal and dilution by ocean currents to reduce local concentrations (Uchiyam et al. 2014).
+The coastal waters of Southern California are of great ecological and economic importance; the waters are home to many marine species and serve as a valuable resource to humans in terms of sport and commercial fishing, recreation, and tourism.
+As a result, coastal pollution management of offshore effluent is necessary to maintain water quality, which relies heavily on the dispersal and dilution by ocean currents to reduce local concentrations (Uchiyam et al. 2014).

 Located in Playa del Rey, California, the Hyperion Water Reclamation Plant (HWRP) of The City of Los Angeles-Department of Public Works, Bureau of Sanitation, is one of the largest wastewater plants on the west coast of the United States (Washburn et al. 1992).
 It serves two-thirds of Los Angeles County, approximately 4 million people, releasing an average of 362 million gallons per day (MGD) into coastal waters (Reifel et al. 2013).
 Wastewater from the HWRP undergoes two levels of treatment, removing about 85% of suspended solids before being discharged.
-However, the treated municipal wastewater, effluent, that is discharged into the ocean still contains oils, bacteria, particulates, metals, chlorine, nutrients, and other compounds, that may have ecological implications and pose a risk to human health (Raco-Rands and Steinberger 2001).
+However, the effluent, treated municipal wastewater, that is discharged into the ocean still contains oils, bacteria, particulates, metals, chlorine, nutrients, and other compounds that may have ecological implications and pose a risk to human health (Raco-Rands and Steinberger 2001).
 Effluent from the HWRP is primarily discharged from a 3.7 m diameter outfall pipe that terminates 5 miles (8.05 km) offshore and at a depth of 57 m, near the head of the Santa Monica Marine Canyon.
 Discharging effluent at depth along the continental slope allows for rapid flushing and mixing with ambient seawater which dilutes the buoyant wastewater plumes before they reach the water’s surface or coastline (Washburn et al. 1992).
-HTP also has a secondary backup outfall pipe that terminates 1 mile (1.61 km) from shore at a depth of about 15 m (Reifel et al. 2013).
+HWRP also has a secondary backup outfall pipe that terminates 1 mile (1.61 km) from shore at a depth of about 15 m (Reifel et al. 2013).
 During emergencies or scheduled maintenance, effluent is diverted from their primary 5-mile deep ocean pipe to the shallow 1-mile pipe.
 An inspection of the 5-mile pipe uncovered structural damage to the interior of the pipe.
 To perform the necessary maintenance on the 5-mile pipe, HWRP planned a 6-week outfall diversion from September 21 to November 2, 2015.

 Public concern grew during this diversion event, after a large storm event on September 15, 2015 caused an unexpected amount of wastewater, medical waste, and other materials of sewage origin (MOSA) to wash ashore on the beaches adjacent to the HWRP (Rocha 2015).
 The beaches remained closed for several days, and the public became increasingly concerned about the water’s pollution due to media coverage of the story.
-This study, along with our partners’ studies, offers transparency of the environmental impacts to the public, the scientific community, and municipalities planning similar diversions.
+This study, along with our partners’ studies, offers transparency on the environmental impacts of such diversion events to the public, the scientific community, and municipalities planning similar diversions.